kylestephens-labs/fund_signal/tests/fixtures/README.md

 Current bundles:

 - `sample/bundle-sample` – end-to-end sanity bundle referenced by resolver + normalize tests.
-- `feedback_case` – low-confidence resolver scenario used by forthcoming feedback tests.
-See the nested README for scenario details and file-by-file guidance.
+- `feedback_case` – low-confidence resolver scenario used by feedback tests.
+See the nested README for scenario details, guidance on running `python -m tools.verify_feedback_resolver ... --update-manifest`, and file-by-file metadata.

 When adding or updating bundles: